A topic from the subject of Decomposition in Chemistry.

 • Types of Decomposition:

-• Thermal Decomposition: Heat is applied to break the bonds in the molecule.
+• Thermal Decomposition: Heat energy is applied to break the bonds within the molecule.
+Examples include the decomposition of carbonates to produce carbon dioxide and metal oxides.

-• Photolysis: Light energy is used to initiate the decomposition process.
+• Photolysis: Light energy (typically ultraviolet) is used to initiate the decomposition process.
+This is common in atmospheric chemistry and the degradation of certain polymers.

 • Factors Influencing Decomposition: